Registration 8 a.m. to 2 p.m.

 C. Binoculars and Rangefinders

 1. Hand-held binoculars are allowed without magnification limitations.
-Rangefinders are
+Rangefinders are allowed.

 2. Binoculars shall not be used at the stake after the shot has been taken.
 Archers may utilize binoculars additionally to view the target while waiting their turn at the shooting stake or from an on deck area behind a group that is in the process of shooting a target.